unoplatform/Uno.Wasm.Bootstrap/Readme.md

 ### Browser Embedded mode

 By default, the project is launched with a HTML page (`index.html`).
-That's great for SPAs (Single Page Applications), but it could become difficult to embed into an existing webpage or application.
+This mode is used for SPAs (Single Page Applications), but does not allow embedding into an existing webpage or application.

 It is possible to use the Browser Embedded mode to allow the launching using JavaScript instead.